RasheedLewis/VibeCraft/docs/advanced_features_planning/Temp_Gentle_Testing_Guide.md

 **What to do:**

 - You'll see a section to upload a character image
-- Click "Choose Template" button
+- Click "Choose Template" button (or "Upload Image" to use your own)
 - A modal opens showing 4 characters
 - Click on one character to select it
 - OR upload your own image file (JPEG/PNG)